ArmandoAv/python/README.md

 That will recognize the python command from a cmd terminal or from the Visual Studio Code terminal.

-In addition, a virtual Python environment was created so that batch files can be executed without having to change the paths.

-In the folder that they have assigned for their files, the following command must be executed from a terminal
+If you need a virtual Python environment, the following command must be executed from a terminal

 python -m venv environment_name